 The Military Policy Department began its work within the Foreign Affairs, Security and Development Policies Division of the Permanent Representation of Germany to the EU in June 2001.
 It is headed by an admiral or general, assisted in the substantive work by a deputy, and two desk officers.
-For the period of preparation and the German EU Council Presidency in the second half of 2020 (EU2020), the department was strengthened by two additional desk officers.
+For the period of preparation and the German EU Council Presidency in the second half of 2020 (EU2020), the department was strengthened by three additional desk officers and a second office manager.
+The additional desk officers will continue their Brussels-based work on the CSDP topics throughout the French EU Council Presidency in the first.

 The Head of Department and its staff advise the German Permanent Representative to the European Union and the German Representative to the Political and the EU Security Committee (PSC) in security and all military-political issues.
 He is also the deputy of the German Military Representative in the EU Military Committee, representing the Inspector General of the Bundeswehr within the EU in this capacity.